 LOOK CLOSELY AT THE LAST PHOTO IN THIS SERIES...

 What do you notice?
 Chase has a beautiful paca peacock bass literally jumping 6 feet away from him, but he's not even looking at it.
 Hmm, why do you think this is?

 Well, always watch the Guide first.
-What is Tino doing...he's pointing!
+What is Tino doing...he's pointing with his teaser rod!

 Here's what's happening: Remember, always look behind a hooked fish, there is often a second (and much larger) peacock bass that has been drawn out of his primary lie by the commotion.
 That is exactly what has happened here, and David has been able to respond quickly and accurately.
 Everyone working together, that's what our experience is all about!